sgreenhill/aria/doc/OMake.md

 to process a specific source file.

 `options` are one or more command-line or configuration options (see below).
-All modules included on the command-line will be built as "main" modules using the `-m` compiler option, and will be linked to an executable called `Module`.
-Oberon dialect will be selected based on the file extension, which can be configured as outlined below.
+All modules included on the command-line are built as "main" modules using the `-m` compiler option, and are linked to an executable called `Module`.
+Oberon dialect is selected based on the file extension, which can be configured as outlined below.
 Other options are:

 * `-read file`

-    Reads configuration information from the named file.
-By default, **OMake** will look for configuration in the file `omake.ini` in the current directory.
+    Reads configuration from the named file.
+By default, **OMake** looks for configuration in the file `omake.ini` in the current directory.
 This option allows alternative files to be specified, or for one file to include another file.

 * `-script`

-    By default **OMake** will call the compiler and linker to complete the build process.
+    By default **OMake** calls the compiler and linker to complete the build process.
 Specifying `-script` causes only the build commands to be output.
 Such scripts can be used to later build modules without the **OMake** command, for example to bootstrap **OMake** on a system for the first time.

 ## Configuration Options